18F/FAC-Distiller/README.md

 ## How you can help

-Visit the Distller on cloud.gov or test out the Single Audit PDF Extraction module and let us know if it useful or if something isn't working as expected.
+Visit the [Distiller prototype](https://demo-fac-distiller.app.cloud.gov/) on cloud.gov or test out the Single Audit PDF Extraction module and let us know if it useful or if something isn't working as expected.
 Email the team at federal-grant-reporting@gsa.gov or [File an issue](https://github.com/18F/FAC-Distiller/issues/new) and assign it to @bpdesigns.

 ## Local development